wonderingabout/gtp2ogs-tutorial/docs/3A3-linux-optional-upgrade-to-devel.md

 (if your path is different, replace it in the command below and in all the next steps of this tutorial)

+Note : if backup folder already exists, it will tell that to you, but this doesnt prevent our all in one command from being executed (backup folder content will just be overwritten)

 ```
 # Making backup of existing gtp2ogs && \
 sudo mkdir ~/gtp2ogs-backup ; \